danhalsim/Assignment-6/README.md

 ## Description

 This project is a weather dashboard application.
-You can search for your city to find its current weather and weather predictions for the next 5 days.
+You can search for your city to find its current weather and its forecast for the next 5 days.
 The application will also store your recent searches.

 ## Table of Contents